Site Name: Pleasantville Union Free School District

 Department: Educational Services

 The Pleasantville Union Free School District's APA-accredited internship program provides doctoral candidates with a strong experience of working as a school psychologist within a public school system at our elementary school (grades K-4), middle school (grades 5-8), and/or high school (grade 9-post-secondary).
 While the internship is school-oriented, there is a strong clinical focus, as we provide interns with training in Dialectical Behavior Therapy and Cognitive-Behavioral Therapy to work with students in our Therapeutic Support Programs and Individualized Support Programs.
-Interns have a diverse experience that imvolves individual and group counseling, consultation with parents and teachers, participation in Committee on Special Education and team meetings, and psychological, psychoeducational, and neuropsychological evaluations.
+Interns have a diverse experience that involves individual and group counseling, consultation with parents, teachers, and private providers, participation in Committee on Special Education and team meetings, and psychological, psychoeducational, and neuropsychological evaluations.
 Interns are provided with individual supervision and peer supervision, and they are given the opporutnity to supervise externs.
 Interns participate on our DBT consultation team and provide DBT to students of all ages.
 Our staff and interns are involved in the Westchester County Psychological Association and New York Association of School Psychologists, and we attend regular seminars provided by these organizations.
 Staff psychologists and trainees benefit from DBT-based consultation provided to us from an outside consultant.
 We are leading the way in the universal application of DBT through STEPS-A in our district, and interns have the opportunity to be involved in the planning and implementation of this program.
 Trainees will gain a firm foundation in the principles of school psychology in order to be prepared to work in schools.
 Notably, our interns also pursue postdoctoral fellowships or careers in clinical settings, and the strong clinical focus of our program provides them with the necessary training to do so.